Nivedita-Saha/person-specific-depression-uncertainty/README.md

 The project pairs this idea with a trustworthy-AI layer (calibrated uncertainty, explainability, fairness) and evaluates every component honestly against controlled baselines.

-> **Status:** pipeline built and validated end-to-end on synthetic data with a known ground-truth signal.
-Clinical evaluation on DAIC-WOZ / E-DAIC is planned (dataset access requested).
-Working on synthetic data first lets each method be validated where the correct answer is known.
+> **Status:** The pipeline is built and validated on synthetic data with a known ground-truth signal, so each method can be checked where the correct answer is known.
+It is designed so that real clinical feature sets (of the kind used in depression-from-interview research) can be substituted with minimal change.

 ## Results at a glance